Lich

 "phylactery" in other fantasy works), which serve as the source of their magic and immortality.
 Many liches take precautions to hide and/or protect one or more of these soul-artifacts, which anchor parts of their souls to the material world.
-If a lich’s corporeal body is destroyed, the portion of its soul that remained in the body does not pass on to the afterlife; rather, it persists in a non-corporeal form capable of being reconstituted or resurrected.
-However, if all of a lich’s soul-artifacts are destroyed, its only remaining anchor to the material world becomes its corporeal body—meaning that its destruction would result in permanent death.
+If a lich's corporeal body is destroyed, the portion of its soul that remained in the body does not pass on to the afterlife; rather, it persists in a non-corporeal form capable of being reconstituted or resurrected.
+However, if all of a lich's soul-artifacts are destroyed, its only remaining anchor to the material world becomes its corporeal body—meaning that its destruction would result in permanent death.

 Etymology

 The word "lich" is derived from the Old English līċ, meaning "corpse".
-It is cognate with modern German Leiche and modern Dutch lijk, both of which also mean "corpse".
+It is cognate with modern German Leiche, modern Danish lig, and modern Dutch lijk, all of which also mean "corpse".

-Historical background

-Lich is an archaic English word for "corpse"; the gate at the lowest end of the cemetery where the coffin and funerary procession usually entered was commonly referred to as the lich gate.
-This gate was quite often covered by a small roof where part of the funerary service could be carried out.

 In literature

 The literary lich developed from monsters found in earlier classic sword and sorcery fiction, which is filled with powerful sorcerers who use their magic to triumph over death.
 Many of Clark Ashton Smith's short stories feature powerful wizards whose magic enables them to return from the dead.
 Several stories by Robert E. Howard, such as the novella Skull-Face (1929) and the short story "Scarlet Tears", feature undying sorcerers who retain a semblance of life through mystical means, their bodies reduced to shriveled husks with which they manage to maintain inhuman mobility and active thought.

 The term lich, used as an archaic word for corpse (or body), is commonly used in these stories.
 Ambrose Bierce's tale of possession "The Death of Halpin Frayser" features the word in its introduction, referring to a corpse.
 H. P. Lovecraft also used the word in "The Thing on the Doorstep" (published 1937) where the narrator refers to the corpse of his friend possessed by a sorcerer.
 Liches are sometimes depicted using a magical device called a phylactery to anchor their souls to the physical world so that if their body is destroyed they can rise again over and over, as long as the phylactery remains intact.
 Other imagery surrounding demiliches, in particular that of a jeweled skull, is drawn from the early Fritz Leiber story "Thieves' House".

 Gary Gygax, one of the co-creators of Dungeons & Dragons, said that he based the description of a lich included in the game on the short story "The Sword of the Sorcerer" (1969) by Gardner Fox.